-Turn on water, rinse.
-Turn off water, scrub.
-Turn on water, rinse again.
+Turn on the water, rinse.
+Turn the water off, scrub.
+Turn on the water, rinse again.
 Shower done!

-- Buying a shut-off valve – like this $8 one from Amazon that we use – is a huge help in conservation, as it keeps the water temperature exactly where you set it, and you can easily turn the water on and off without trying to find a good temperature every time.
+- Buying a shut-off valve—like this one from Amazon that we use—is a huge help in conservation, as it keeps the water temperature exactly where you set it, and you can easily turn the water on and off without trying to find a good temperature every time.

 3. Use natural water sources, like lakes, rivers, and streams